President Biden may struggle to get new $3,000 benefit to many of America’s poorest families

 “I don’t really know what the value-add would be to have Social Security doing it, and I’m not sure it would be faster or more efficient,” Gleckman said.

-“If you do what Mitt Romney wants and get rid of all the income requirements, and you had none of these phaseouts — maybe, in that case, the Social Security Administration could do it.
+“If you do what Mitt Romney wants and get rid of all the income requirements, and you had none of these phase-outs — maybe, in that case, the Social Security Administration could do it.
 But that’s not going to happen.
 Congress is not going to do that.
-So we’re building on the existing Child Tax Credit program, which has a lot of constraints.”
+So we’re building on the existing child tax credit program, which has a lot of constraints.”